latz-io/latz-io.github.io/_pages/about.md

 My name is Jonas Latz; welcome to my webpage!

-I am a Research Associate in the [Department of Applied Mathematics and Theoretical Physics of the University of Cambridge](http://damtp.cam.ac.uk).
-There, I work with [Carola-Bibiane Schönlieb](http://www.damtp.cam.ac.uk/user/cbs31/Home.html) in the [Cambridge Image Analysis group](http://www.damtp.cam.ac.uk/research/cia/) and the EPSRC-funded project [PET++](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/S026045/1).
+Currently, I am a Research Associate in the [Department of Applied Mathematics and Theoretical Physics, University of Cambridge](http://damtp.cam.ac.uk), where I am working with [Carola-Bibiane Schönlieb](http://www.damtp.cam.ac.uk/user/cbs31/Home.html).
+Moreover, I am part of the [Cambridge Image Analysis group](http://www.damtp.cam.ac.uk/research/cia/) and the EPSRC-funded project [PET++](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/S026045/1).

 The research I am involved in is at the interface of numerical analysis, computational science, probability theory, and statistics.
 It focuses on methods that can be used to blend mathematical models with observational data.